Moshulu: History

 Originally named Kurt after Kurt Siemers, director general and president of the Hamburg shipping company G. H. J. Siemers & Co., she was, along with her sistership Hans, one of the last four-masted steel barques to be built on the Clyde.
 Constructed for G. H. J. Siemers & Co. to be used in the nitrate trade, at a cost of £36,000, she was launched in 1904.
 Her first master was Captain Christian Schütt, followed by Captain Wilhelm H. G. Tönissen in 1908 who made a fast voyage from Newcastle, Australia, to Valparaíso with a cargo of coal in 31 days.

-Between 1904 and 1914, under German ownership, Kurt shipped coal from Wales to South America, nitrate from Chile to Germany, coal from Australia to Chile, and coke and patent fuel from Germany to Santa Rosalía, Mexico.
+Between 1904 and 1914 under German ownership, Kurt shipped coal from Wales to South America, nitrate from Chile to Germany, coal from Australia to Chile, and coke and patent fuel from Germany to Santa Rosalía, Mexico.

-On the outbreak of World War I in 1914, Kurt was sailed to Oregon under the command of Captain Tönissen, then laid up in Astoria until being seized when the United States entered the war in 1917.
-She was first renamed Dreadnought ("one who fears nothing"), then, because there was already a sailing ship of that name registered in the US, she was renamed the Moshulu (which had the same meaning in the Seneca language) by the First Lady of the United States and wife of President Woodrow Wilson, Edith Wilson.
-Between 1917 and 1920, Moshulu was owned by the U.S. Shipping Board and carried wool and chrome between North America, Manila and Australia.
+On the outbreak of World War I in 1914, Kurt was sailed to Astoria, Oregon, under the command of Captain Tönissen, where she was laid up.
+When the US entered the war in 1917, she was seized.
+She was first renamed Dreadnought ("one who fears nothing"), then because a sailing ship of that name was already registered in the US, she was renamed the Moshulu (which had the same meaning in the Seneca language) by the First Lady of the United States and wife of President Woodrow Wilson, Edith Wilson.
+Between 1917 and 1920, Moshulu was owned by the U.S. Shipping Board and carried wool and chrome between North America, Manila, and Australia.

 From 1920 to 1935, Moshulu was in various private hands based in San Francisco.
-From 1920 to 1922, it was owned by the Moshulu Navigation Co.
-(Charles Nelson & Co.), San Francisco; in 1922, it was sold to James Tyson of San Francisco; and, in 1922, it was repurchased by Charles Nelson.
-The big four-masted barque ran in the timber trade along the U.S. west coast to Australia and South Africa from 1920 to 1928.
-After her last timber run to Melbourne and Geelong, Australia, in 1928, she was laid up in Los Angeles; later on, she was kept in places in or near Seattle, Washington: Lake Union, Winslow on (Puget Sound), and Esquimalt in British Columbia, Canada, 100 nmi north west of Seattle.
+From 1920 to 1922, she was owned by the Moshulu Navigation Co.
+(Charles Nelson & Co.), San Francisco; in 1922, she was sold to James Tyson of San Francisco; and in 1922, she was repurchased by Charles Nelson.
+The big four-masted barque ran in the timber trade along the U.S. West coast to Australia and South Africa from 1920 to 1928.
+After her last timber run to Melbourne and Geelong, Australia, in 1928, she was laid up in Los Angeles; later on, she was kept in places in or near Seattle, Washington: Lake Union, Winslow on (Puget Sound), and Esquimalt in British Columbia, Canada, 100 nmi northwest of Seattle.

 In 1935, the Moshulu was bought for $12,000 by Gustaf Erikson.
-On 14 March 1935, when the contract was signed, Captain Gunnar Boman took over the ship and sailed it to Port Victoria.
+On 14 March 1935, when the contract was signed, Captain Gunnar Boman took over the ship and sailed her to Port Victoria.
 Gustaf Erikson had her operate in the grain trade from Australia to Europe.
-During the period of Erikson's ownership the working language of the ship was Swedish, even though it sailed under the Finnish flag; the ship's home port at the time, Mariehamn, is in Swedish-speaking Åland, an autonomous region of Finland.
+During the period of Erikson's ownership, the working language of the ship was Swedish, even though she sailed under the Finnish flag; the ship's home port at the time, Mariehamn, is in Swedish-speaking Åland, an autonomous region of Finland.